scienxlab/checklists/machine-learning-review.md

 ### v1.0, July 2023

+- Added question about model cards to P.10.
 - Clarified that 'cross validation' means 'multi-fold cross-validation' to D.6 and T.5.
 - Added question about 'when?' to D.7, along with explanatory paragraph.
 - Added remarks about hyperparameters, random seeds, and non-model-related arguments to T.2.